The Ultimate Experience in Mobile Massage Therapy!™

 Do you have massage gift certificates available?

-Yes, my gift certificates are a truly touching gift (pun intended) and can be personalized to say whatever you want.
-You can purchase a massage for that special someone (or couple) to last up to 90 minutes.
-I now offer convenient and environmentally-friendly digital gift certificates that can be sent via email or text message.
-Best of all, you can pay me later at the therapy session like you would for a regular appointment, which makes this a great option when you need a last-minute gift, or if you're not sure how long of a massage to buy or when it will be scheduled.
-Yes, I have the old-fashioned, pre-paid, paper kind, too.
-Whatever you want, just let me know and I'll see what I can do to make it happen!
+Yes, a Wendy Massage Gift Certificate is a truly touching gift (pun intended) that will be personalized to say whatever you want.
+You can purchase a table massage for that special someone to last up to 90 minutes.
+I offer convenient and environmentally-friendly digital gift certificates sent to you via a hyperlink (URL).
+Then you can simply share that link by email, text message, live chat, or social media.
+You could even print the gift certificate if you would like to present it in person.
+Best of all, you can pay me later at the therapy session like you would for a regular massage, which makes this a great option if you're not sure when the appointment will be scheduled or if you need a last-minute gift idea.
+Just give me a call or complete the form here and I will make sure you have your touching gift as soon as possible!

 Have another question that I didn't answer here?

 Please feel free to call me at 321-266-9956.
 You may also use my contact form and I will respond as soon as possible.
 Keep in mind that massage therapy appointments for new, first-time clients are only scheduled by phone.

 Rest assured knowing that I am a Licensed Massage Therapist with many years of experience.
 I do my best to ensure the comfort, privacy, and satisfaction of all my clients.
 Thank you for considering my services.
 I look forward to providing you with The Ultimate Experience in Mobile Massage Therapy!™